dkaangulhan/css_tag_finder/README.md

 # css_tag_finder
-My hobby project, which interprets HTML files and extract tags to have fun with, that wrote 2-3 years ago.
+My hobby project, which interprets HTML files and extract tags to have fun with, that wrote few years ago.

 It is not clean-code but you can play with it, or even you may want to improve it!